 At exactly 08:45 am the next day, we were called to make statements, I came in 7th.
 As I waited to make mine, a 42-year-old male walked in to report domestic violence while covering a deep cut on his head allegedly inflicted by his wife who spent a night at her ex-husband’s place for food to supplement her husband’s little supplies.

 Shortly after, a 32-year-old man was brought by community leaders for assaulting his 9-year daughter to a coma for spilling 1/4kg of maize flour meant for the days’ meal.
 He was followed by a young mother looking for her husband who had disappeared three days back when he got out to seek help for their two weeks old baby who was in pain the entire night.
 Her other two sons last had a proper meal the night their father disappeared.

 The officer on duty was surprised upon writing my statement, I was wrongly arrested.
-He promised to put in a word for me to the OC station when he reports to office.
+He promised to put in a word for me to the OC station when he reports to the office.
 My wife had contacted my uncle to look for me, he walked in to report a missing person’s case just as I completed the statement.
 He bailed me out.
-I am home with no flue neither cough, but worried I may be in incubation stage in case I contracted the virus while in the cell.
+I am home with no flu neither cough but worried I may be in the incubation stage in case I contracted the virus while in the cell.
 I pray to God I did not catch the virus.